How Videos Goes Viral: the role of audience networks

 Although students and global cities feature heavily in all audiences, there doesn’t seem to be any direct correlation between virality models and demographic traits.
 Instead the demographics are completely different for each meme.
 Not to mention that students represent 33% of the Ryan Gosling audience, the slowest meme of all – so it seems that youth demographic probably isn’t necessarily a critical cause for a video to go viral quick.

-And now some Social Network Analysis…
+And now for some Social Network Analysis…

 The audience gets more interesting when you start to look at its social structure.
 As we couldn’t find any correlation between demographic traits and virality models, we turned to the structure of the audience by mapping the social graph of the people who shared the video.